Phasmids fact sheet

 Male phasmids are usually smaller than females.
 They have longer antennae, large wings and can fly.
 In comparison, females are larger, heavier, have tiny wings and cannot fly.

+Male spiny leaf insect with a narrow body and large outspread wings ready to fly.
 Male spiny leaf insects have large retractable wings to them escape from predators and to find a mate.

 What do phasmids eat?